BT-Summer/RPi-OP-TEE-Verified-Boot/README.md

 This should generate a file in `optee/out` called `rpi3-sccard.img` which can be simply flashed to an SD card using your favorite image flasher, then booted on a Raspberry Pi.

 ## Demo
+TODO: will be added as we move toward an upcoming presentation

 ## Support
 This is *not* an official OP-TEE, U-Boot, or TF-A project; any updates should be pushed through the Issues tab in this repo.